History of the Contest:

 - Provide separate attachment to include biography and complete contact information–i.e., work, home, and cell phone numbers; and home mailing address

 - The contest is open to all persons eligible for membership (including those already members) in the Institute.

 Selection Process: A joint panel composed of experts from MINWARA and the Proceedings editorial staff shall judge essays and choose winners

-Announcement of the Winners: The winners will be announced in the January 2016 issue of Proceedings.
-The first prize essay will be published in the January or February 2016 Proceedings.
+Announcement of the Winners: The winners will be announced in the May 2018 issue of Proceedings.

 Award Ceremony: The winners will be recognized at the Naval Institute’s Annual Meeting in Washington, DC.